Medical Alert Recommendations: "No Go" Persona

 The key thing to look at here is the form factor of the medical alert.
 Many of them come in the form of pendants.
 Some come in the form of a button on a wrist band.
 You need to decide if one or other of these would be more likely to get worn all the time.

-For technological reasons, the pendants can incorporate an automatic fall detection, whereas the wristband products typically can not.
+For technological reasons, the pendants can incorporate an automatic fall detection, whereas the wristband products from conventional medical alert vendors typically can not.
 So, if you want automatic fall detection, you most likely need a pendant form factor.
 This is what we recommend for this persona.

 As you look at the recommendations below, think hard about whether you will or will not wear the product.
 It is especially important to wear it at times like when you are in the bathroom or shower, as that is when many accidents happen.